SAP-samples/teched2022-DT260/exercises/ex3/README.md

 ## Summary

 You've now added further events and attributes to the process data model.
-You can and work with the additonatl context in your investigation.
+You can and work with the additional  context in your investigation.

 Continue to - [Exercise 4: Investigate and improve your process](../ex4/README.md)